Skip Navigation

 During this same time period, there was an increase in the percentage of students who were

-Between fall 2021 and fall 2031, the percentages of public elementary and secondary students enrolled in public schools are projected to continue decreasing for students who are
+Between fall 2022 and fall 2031,4 the share of total public school enrollment is projected to continue decreasing for students who are

-In contrast, the percentage of students who are Hispanic is projected to continue increasing (from 28 to 30 percent).
+In contrast, the percentage of students who are Hispanic is projected to continue increasing (from 29 to 30 percent).
 In addition, the percentages of students who are Asian and of Two or more races are projected to increase (each from 5 to 6 percent).
-Pacific Islander students are projected to make up less than one-half of 1 percent.
+Pacific Islander students are projected to make up less than one-half of 1 percent of public school students.

 Numbers in figure titles reflect original numeration from source Condition of Education indicators.

 The percentage of K–12 students who were enrolled in private schools varied by race/ethnicity.
-In fall 2019, the percentages of Pacific Islander students (15 percent), White students (12 percent), Asian students (10 percent), and students of Two or more races (10 percent) who were enrolled in private schools were higher than the national average (9 percent).5 In comparison, the percentage of Black students (6 percent), American Indian/Alaska Native students (5 percent), and Hispanic students (4 percent) who were enrolled in private schools was lower than the national average.
+In fall 2021, the percentages of Pacific Islander students (13 percent), White students (12 percent), students of Two or more races (11 percent), and Asian students (10 percent) who were enrolled in private schools were higher than the national average (9 percent).6 In comparison, the percentages of American Indian/Alaska Native students (6 percent), Black students (6 percent), and Hispanic students (4 percent) who were enrolled in private schools were lower than the national average.

 School Characteristics